RickKimball/vendor/README.md

 ```
 bluepill.build.core=STM32:arduino
 ```
 The vendor name STM chose to use was 'STM32'.
 I'm not sure why.
-A much better name might have been 'stm' or 'st'.
+A much better name might have been 'stm', 'st', or even 'stm32duino'.
 However, because they used uppercase STM32 as the vendor name, that is what you have to use to reference it.
-The vendor name can be found in $HOME/.arduino15/packages/ after an install from the board manager.
-If you install locally using github, you have to provide the proper vendor name and architecture 'stm32'.
+The vendor name ('STM32') and architecture name ('stm32') can be found in the STM core json package file.

-The board manager path looks like this:
+After the board manager install its path looks like this:
      /home/user/.arduino15/packages/STM32/hardware/stm32/1.4.0/boards.txt

 * where STM32 is the vendor